Bus driver, game official shortages hitting high school sports hard

 Every day, Blaine activities director Shannon Gerrety says, is a new game of transportation whack-a-mole.
 One problem arises and as soon as it's solved, another pops up.

-Remedies are often a matter of creativity.
+Remedies often call for creativity.
 It may be sharing a bus with another team or even another school, rounding up vans and van drivers, or even leaning on parents to pick up the slack and their car keys.

 At St. Anthony High School, activities director Troy Urdahl said they've had "next to zero after-school bus transportation."